 - Lexalytics | Text analytics libraries

-Best for: Medium and large SaaS, software or e-commerce companies who want to extract actionable insights from their customer-fed data.
+Best for: Medium and large companies who want to extract actionable insights from their customer data.

 And don’t worry if you’re new to text analysis tools.
-MonkeyLearn makes it easy for folks who don’t have experience in machine learning – or coding – to begin using machine learning models in just a few clicks.
+MonkeyLearn makes it easy for folks who don’t have experience in machine learning – or coding – to begin using machine learning models in an intuitive point and click interface.

 To top it off, MonkeyLearn offers several key integrations with everyday tools, so you can connect your data with very little effort.
 Apps such as Excel, Google Sheets, Zapier, RapidMiner, and Zendesk are all there, giving you direct access to your data and the ability to analyze it.